Focus of Our Operations

 Small-scale manufactures are likely to prefer to communicate in Japanese.
 This implies that they are not familiar with cross-border operations.
 It is quite common to have frequent liaison communication just to understand the scope of project even before talking about product specifications.

 Another challenge is to wade through Japan’s complex distribution system.
-It is common that manufactures outsource storage and logistics functions to regional distributors which take care of shipping.
+Manufactures may be reluctant to sell directly to you.
+The key is to understand the roles of trading companies, to which manufactures outsource storage and distribution.
 Dealing with such intermediaries requires a lot of local knowledge.

 The Categories